nuageux/Obsidian-CS-Notes/Other Subjects/HIEU 154/Course Content/The Nazi State and the Myth of the Führer.md

 ## The Establishment of the Nazi Dictatorship
 - Recall the situation on January 30th, 1933: Hitler is now Chancellor, but is "framed" by conservatives.
 	- Hitler's question is how to overcome his dependency on Hindenburg.
+	- His answer is (ironically) through Parliamentary government, getting a majority: they immediately called for reelections!
 - The burning of the Reichstag and the "Law for the Protection of the People and the State" in 1933
-	- Responsibility? van der Lubbe recounts the traditional view while Hett recounts the revisionist view.
+	- Responsibility?
+Originally, a "Belgian Communist spy" van der Lubbe was blamed.
+	- Now, Hett recounts the revisionist view, claiming that the Nazis themselves set the fire.
 - The "Day of Potsdam", a ceremony for the re-opening of the Reichstag.
 - The Law to Remove the Distress of the People and the State (**The Enabling Act**) allowed Hitler to override the Reichstag whenever he pleased.
 	- Otto Wels's speech against the Enabling Act.
 Took guts.